 For those children that are more severely affected, it is important to be seen and assessed regularly by a metabolic team.
-It is likely that the more severely affected child will need the support of the local community service in order to have access to specialist teams in addition to the metabolic doctor.
-This will include special needs social workers, speech therapy, physiotherapy, community paediatricians, paediatric nurse etc.
+It is likely that the more severely affected child will need the support of specialists and access to interventional therapies in addition to the metabolic doctor.
+This specialists may include include neurologists, special needs social workers, speech therapy, physiotherapy, as well as your pediatrician, paediatric nurse etc.